nolialsea/botcoin/README.md

 Shows detailed description of your equiped pickaxe

 ### Leveling
-You can invest gold and time to gain experience.
+You can invest time to gain experience.
 Commands : `train` to train and `level` or `lvl` to display your level
 You gain `random()*delta*levelingRate/playerLevel` levels when doing a training (it gets harder and harder to level up).
 Training **COUNT AS A MINING** since it takes time (it updates your lastMining), but does not give you gold.